carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 - Use the title tag to set the title of each page dinamically.

-🟡 In progress, last updated on December 24rd, 2025.
+🟢 Completed on December 24rd, 2025.